Frequently Asked Questions

 Does my aid depend on my grades or campus activities?

 The need-based financial aid programs require that you maintain satisfactory academic progress.
 In addition, there is a merit step of $1,000 for Babson Grant recipients who achieve a 3.2 cumulative GPA or better in the prior year.
 The merit scholarships have additional requirements.

 What will happen to my financial aid if I decide to live at home?

 If we assumed that you would be living on campus and you decide to live at home, your costs will be significantly less and your Babson Grant will be reduced accordingly.

 Can I use my financial aid to study abroad?

 Yes.
 If you are accepted to participate in a Babson-sponsored study-abroad program, you will be able to apply your financial aid, with the exception of Federal Work-Study, toward your costs.
-In addition, there are Education Abroad Grants that are awarded to students who receive need-based grants from Babson.
+In addition, there are Education Abroad Grants that are awarded to students who receive need-based grants and full-tuition scholarships from Babson.
 Eligible students receive $1,000 to participate in a semester-abroad program and up to $2,000 for an off-shore course offered by the Glavin Office of International Programs.
 There is a $3,000 total funding limit per eligible student.

 What can I do in the case of a financial emergency?